colonelwatch/dotfiles/README.md

-# dotfiles
+# `.dotfiles`

 If I ever need to nuke the Linux install on my laptop, this repo documents everything I need to get back up and running again, including a bootstrap script that automates as much of the process as possible.
 This includes things that are specific to my hardware.

 ## Pre-Install

 0. Manually backup home
-   - Desginate new directories to backup by editing `~/Automations/run_rsync.sh` (currently hosted on Google Drive, not Github)
+   - Designate new directories to back up by editing `~/Automations/run_rsync.sh` (currently hosted on Google Drive, not GitHub)
    - Execute `~/Automations/run_rsync.sh`

 ## Install

-1. Booting from the *latest* Live USB (can always be found at https://mirrors.mit.edu/archlinux/iso/latest/archlinux-x86_64.iso), immediately connect to a wifi network using the command `iwctl --passphrase=<PASSHRASE> station wlan0 connect <SSID>`
+1. Booting from the *latest* Live USB (can always be found at https://mirrors.mit.edu/archlinux/iso/latest/archlinux-x86_64.iso), immediately connect to a Wi-Fi network using the command `iwctl --passphrase=<PASSHRASE> station wlan0 connect <SSID>`

 2. Install the latest `archinstall`